ServicesAboutInsightsContact

 Not because they didn’t understand the new process.
 Not because the training was bad.
 Because the environment still made the old way easier.
 The workaround was faster.
 The manager’s scorecard still measured the old metric.
 The approval chain hadn’t changed.
 Nobody had closed the path back.

 The communications went out.
 The training ran.
 The system went live.
 Six months later, the workforce was working around it instead of in it.
+The project team asks for more training.
+The sponsor schedules a town hall.
+The workaround survives both.

 The cost isn’t just failed adoption.
 It’s stranded investment.
 The technology works.
 The business case doesn’t.